maldorne/awesome-muds/docs/lpmuds/lpmud-faq.md

 2. Matters of opinion
 3. Matters of consensus

-The first kind of issue are matters of fact--i.e. the status of mud software, the email address of a mailing list, etc.--then I will simply add that to the FAQ.
+The first kind of issue are matters of fact -- i.e. the status of mud software, the email address of a mailing list, etc. -- then I will simply add that to the FAQ.
 If you are not directly responsible for the issue in question, I might request an email from the person who is.

 Matters of opinion will likely not replace existing passages, but instead appear alongside them.
 For example, the FAQ might state that capturing player emails is a good idea.
 Someone who disagreed strongly and presented an argument could email that argument to me.
 Since this is a matter of opinion, the new opinion would be added as an opposing opinion.
 In other words, it would not replace the existing clause.

-Certain issues, such as the interpretation of the Charter, are neither matters of fact nor matters of opinion--they are matters of consensus.
+Certain issues, such as the interpretation of the Charter, are neither matters of fact nor matters of opinion -- they are matters of consensus.
 These are parts of the FAQ for which only one point of view can be right, yet a certain minority of people may nevertheless disagree with.

 The FAQ has been around for a long time and represents the consensus of the newsgroup.
 Consensus does sometimes change, and the FAQ needs to be able to adjust with changes in consensus.
 For matters of consensus, I will ask anyone making a request to provide evidence that the consensus of the group has changed.
 Because the FAQ is established as the consensus of the newsgroup, the burden of proof is entirely on the requester.
 The nature of that proof is naturally dependent on the issue at hand.